miktex-mf â METAFONT, a language for font and logo design

 This may affect the search paths and other values used.
 Using this

-option is equivalent to copying the executable file to
+option is equivalent to copying the program file to

 Set the the maximum number of characters simultaneously present in current lines of open files and in control sequences between \csname and \endcsname.
 TeX uses the buffer to contain input lines, but macro expansion works by writing material into the buffer and reparsing the line.
 As a consequence, certain constructs require the buffer to be very large, even though most documents can be handled with a small value.